By Eddie McCabe

 But it goes deeper.
 Recent studies (commissioned not by socialists, but the Federal Reserve Bank of Boston) suggest that money is a good motivator when it comes to straightforward, mechanical tasks, and offering monetary rewards for such work results in higher productivity — but that’s where it ends.
-When it comes to more complicated work that requires skills and creativity, monetary rewards no longer produce the same results, and if anything has a negative impact.
+When it comes to more complicated work that requires skills and creativity, monetary rewards no longer produce the same results, and if anything have a negative impact.

 Once people don’t have to worry about money, they can begin to focus their energies, talents, and abilities.
 What actually motivates people in the workplace are three other factors: autonomy, mastery, and purpose.
-That means 1) having some control over their working lives, 2) developing their skills to the fullest potential, and 3) doing meaningful things that make a difference.
+That means: 1) having some control over their working lives; 2) developing their skills to the fullest potential; and 3) doing meaningful things that make a difference.

 Life for most workers under capitalism is 40-odd mind-numbing hours of drudgery under the dictatorship of a manager, with anxiety about job security and financial woes to boot.
 Only a lucky minority ever experiences autonomy, mastery, or purpose in their jobs.